zacharytang/addressbook-level4/collated/main/April0616.md

     }

     /**
-     * Load the photo of the specified person.
+     * Loads the photo of the specified person.
      * @param person
      */
     public void loadPhoto(ReadOnlyPerson person) {